What OCSA Certification Confirms

 Level 3 — OCSA Gold

-Gold certification is awarded to operators who demonstrate exceptional performance, transparency and consumer protection across all areas of operation.
+Gold certification is awarded to operators that demonstrate exceptional transparency, operational maturity, and consumer confidence across all areas of activity.

-• Full disclosure of prize documentation and verification
+• full disclosure of prize verification and documentation

-• Highest levels of operational clarity and accountability
+• the highest levels of operational clarity and accountability

 Who this level is for: